NAVIGATION

 • 2015 NASA recognition for dedication to public service and significant contributions to the NASA Office of the Inspector General’s mission (presented with an American flag flown in space aboard Space Shuttle Endeavor, STS-108, launched December 5, 2001).

-• 2015 Defense Criminal Investigative Service and the U.S. Army recognition for major contributions to the Department of Defense and U.S. Army through the prosecution of United States v.
+• 2015 Defense Criminal Investigative Service and U.S. Army recognition for major contributions to the Department of Defense and U.S. Army through the prosecution of United States v.
 Aldissi (presented with an American flag flown over the U.S. Embassy, Kabul, Afghanistan on July 4, 2011).

 • 2015 Case of the Year Award, Tampa Region Financial Crimes and Inspectors General Council (for prosecution of United States v.
 Aldissi).